ChrisDuffley/stationPlaylist/readme.md

 ## Changes for 3.0-dev

 * Added Cart Explorer to learn cart assignments (up to 96 carts can be assigned).
+* Error tones are no longer heard when playing carts while toggle announcement is set to beeps.

 ## Changes for 2.1